Non Fiction Writers

-Kevin Walsh is best known as an expert on waterwise gardening and for his best selling books Waterwise Gardening and Waterwise Plants.
-Now out of print, the two books will be combined and published in a new edition later in 2017.
-The new edition will include many colour photographs, easy to follow text and diagrams so that you can pick up handy hints, plan changes to your garden's layout, get into the finer points of setting up a tank and using grey water as well as learn about waterwise plants suited to your gardening conditions.
+Kevin Walsh is known as a garden designer, horticulturist and writer.
+His latest book, Waterwise Plants and Gardening combines the contents of his best selling books Waterwise Gardening and Waterwise Plants.
+The new edition includes many colour photographs, easy to follow text and diagrams so that you can pick up handy hints, plan changes to your garden's layout, get into the finer points of setting up a tank and using grey water as well as learn about waterwise plants suited to your gardening conditions.
 Kevin lives in Castlemaine with his wife and two children.
 He was a finalist in the 2006 Savewater Awards in the "Individual Action" category, for his contribution to the education of home gardeners and horticultural professionals on waterwise gardening.
 He has a Graduate Diploma in Applied Science (Horticulture) from the VCAH Burnley, as well as a Trade Certificate in Horticulture and a Bachelor of Arts Degree with a major in writing.

 Paul Valent was born in Bratislava, Slovakia, in 1938.
 He survived the Holocaust in Hungary and in 1949 he and his parents migrated to Australia.
 Valent studied medicine in Melbourne (1956-1962).
 He graduated as a psychiatrist in London in 1966.
 1967-70 he worked in Israel where he researched the psychological effects of the Six Day War.
 Back in Australia, from 1971 to 1996 Valent worked as a consultant psychiatrist, mostly in emergency departments at Prince Henry's Hospital and Monash Medical Centre.